International Music and Media Centre

 The International Music + Media Centre (IMZ) is an international non-profit organisation founded in 1961 by Wilfried Scheib under the aegis of UNESCO.

 The IMZ is a global association for all those involved in any aspect of classical music, world music, jazz and contemporary music, ballet and contemporary dance in the audiovisual media.
-Its mission is to make music + dance performances available for future generations and reach new audiences through the more easily accessible medium film.

 Its more than 150 members include broadcasters; performing arts companies and venues; programme producers and distributors; record and DVD labels; cinema and new media specialists: all the participants in the creation and dissemination of music and dance in the media.
 Among their members are major international companies like the BBC, ZDF, 3sat, ARTE, NHK, ORF, the Metropolitan Opera New York, the Vienna State Opera, Salzburg Festival, C Major Entertainment GmbH, Deutsche Grammophon and WNET/THIRTEEN; the smallest are individual composers, choreographers, musicians or Music directors.

 The IMZ organizes events and initiatives for its members (Avant Première Music + Media Market Berlin, Avant Première Screenings, Golden Prague Premieres and Pitching Sessions at the Golden Prague Festival and the European Broadcasting Union (EBU) et al.) to promote music and dance in and through audiovisual media.
 It is also active as an initiator and programme curator of open-air music (and dance) film festivals around the world: Vienna Music Film Festival NY, Vienna Music Film Festival Yekaterinburg, Vienna Music Film Festival Tokyo, Rathausplatz Filmfestival Vienna, Music Filmfestival Bucharest.

-Avant Première Music + Media Market Berlin

-Avant Première Music + Media Market Berlin is an annual international trade fair for cultural TV and VOD content that presents the latest music + dance film productions for global broadcasting.
-Implemented and organised by the IMZ International Music + Media Centre, it provides a framework for connecting stakeholders of the audiovisual and performing arts industries with a focus on classical and contemporary music and dance: production and distribution companies, public and private TV stations, opera houses, festivals, music labels as well as directors, scriptwriters, musicians and dancers.
-Decision makers and market players come together in a lively and inspiring environment, creating business opportunities and synergy.

 Structure

-The IMZ is based in Vienna, Austria and led by Katharina Jeschke, Secretary General since 2017.
+The IMZ is based in Vienna, Austria and led by Max Beckham-Ortner, Secretary General since 2024.

 The Secretary General is appointed by the IMZ Board, which consists of 25 members elected for a three-year period.